AndreaCrotti/ep2013/tdd/unit.rst

 .. string instead of a list of strings to a function that takes an
 .. iterable?

 ..
-Well thanks to duck typing it just threats the string as an
+Well a string is also an iterable so it will just interpret the string
-.. iterable and gives you a result, which is most likely not the one
+.. as a list of characters, which is most likely not what we want.
-.. you want!

 .. rst-class:: build